Ashley-Edge/DnD_character_generator/README.md

 ## Acknowledgements

-I would like to thank all my trainers for their teaching and support including Jay Grindrod, Nathan Forester and Raji Kolluru.
+I would like to thank all my trainers (Ben Hesketh, Jay Grindrod, Nathan Forester Peter Rhodes and Raji Kolluru) for their teaching and support.
 I would also like to thank my classmates for their help, support and motivation, as well as the community of stack overflow.
 I would also like to state that I in no way own the Races, Classes and Weapons mentioned in this application.
 All information (Logo's included) belong to Dungeons & Dragons and sourced from their "Player's Handbook" 5th edition.
+If you have stumbled upon this app, liked it and wish to use it yourself, feel free.
+If you have any notes for improvements I would love to hear from you.